rochus-keller/Oberon/README.md

 - Implements Oberon-07; successfully reads the Oberon System including the applications (see http://www.projectoberon.com/) and the Lola-2 compiler (see https://www.inf.ethz.ch/personal/wirth/Lola) source code
 - Syntax and semantics validation, error reporting
 - Optionally infers and synthesizes missing modules
+- Supports the language version "Oberon+" with lower-case keywords, underscores in idents and line comments (see examples folder)

 ### C++ Code generator features